 A seasonable advertisement which appears in our columns for the first time is that of NATARA.
-The "Rechabite" does not advertise what are termed patent medicines, but NATARA is a standard remedy, and the Editor can testify to its ethoacy in wa ding off a cold when taken in the early stages. - The Rechabite.
+The "Rechabits" does not advertise what are toring a parent medicines, but NATARA is a standard remedy, and the Editor can testify to its efficacy is wadding of a cold when taken in the early stages - Far Rechabits.

-Get your next Suit from . . .
+Get your next Suit from ...

-A. J. HARRIS,
+A. J. HARRIS.